Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 • Preparation: Cook the chicken breast and carrot in broth until soft and then puree.

-Now all that remains is to wish you lots of fun making your own cat food – and your cat a good appetite!
+Now all that remains is to wish you lots of fun making your own cat food – and your cat bon appetite!